oracle/node-oracledb/doc/api.md

 This property may be overridden in an [`execute()`](#executeoptions) call.

 This property was added in node-oracledb 1.10.
+In node-oracledb 6.0 this attribute is ignored because extended metadata is always available.

 #### <a name="propdbisexternalauth"></a> 3.2.8 `oracledb.externalAuth`